Billy Bunny's Animal Songs

 Billy Bunny's Animal Songs (also known as Muppet Sing Alongs: Billy Bunny's Animal Songs) is a direct-to-video musical film featuring The Muppets.
 It is the first direct-to-video feature film in The Muppets franchise.
 It was the first of the titles in the Muppet Sing-Alongs series filmed in 1990 before production on The Muppets Celebrate Jim Henson and released on May 21, 1993.
-This film was credited as one of Carmen Osbahr's first projects with the Muppets and also served as one of Richard Hunt's final works before his death.
+This film was credited as one of Carmen Osbahr's first projects with the Muppets, and also served as one of Richard Hunt's final works, as he died in 1992.